 When holding the underlying constant can strategy diversification be effective at reducing our overall portfolio correlation?
 We ran a study testing individual strategies against holding stock and compared correlations of daily returns.
 Our study was conducted in the SPY (S&P 500 ETF) from 2005 to present.
-We compared different strategies using options closest to 45and holding to and compared these strategies to holding SPY stock.
-The strategies used were a Short , a Short , a Short at-the-money and a Short .
+We compared different strategies using options closest to 45 days to expiration (DTE) and holding to expiration and compared these strategies to holding SPY stock.
+The strategies used were a Short 1 Standard Deviation Strangle, a Short Straddle, a Short at-the-money (ATM) Put and a Short Vertical Put Spread.

 For more on Correlation see:

-Watch this segment of Market Measures withand for the valuable takeaways and the results fro our groundbreaking study on correlation of strategies to the market and each other.
+Watch this segment of Market Measures with Tom Sosnoff and Tony Battista for the valuable takeaways and the results fro our groundbreaking study on correlation of strategies to the market and each other.